Skip to content

 Assertion

-├── subject → references Person, Event, Relationship, or other entity
+├── subject → references Person, Event, Relationship, or Place (typed reference)

 ├── citations → array of Citation IDs (evidence)